-With this recipe, its better to use pears that are soft.
-I personally like to eat pears raw when they are still crunchy.
-Once they become soft I tend to not eat them straight, so this is the prefect recipe to use up perfectly good fruit and to turn it into something even tastier.
+I personally like to eat pears raw when they are still crunchy, in this recipe, it’s better to use pears that are soft.
+Once they become soft I tend to not eat them straight, so this is the perfect recipe to use up perfectly good fruit and to turn it into something even tastier.

 Any recipe does not reach true perfection until you’ve added your own touch to it.
 At Waxing Kara Honey House we encourage you to play with your food.
 Change up this recipe.
 Here are some ideas:

-- Serve these caramelized pears with this amazing honey caramel sauce.
+- Serve these caramelized pears with this honey caramel sauce recipe

 - Top these pears with our spicy honey nut mix for a little extra crunch and a surprising sweet/savory treat.